nickrearl/ListenIn/README.md

 ````
 AS AN user that listens to music
-I WANT to be able to share songs with users
+I WANT to be able to share, like and favor songs
 SO THAT I can connect with other users and discover new music
 ````